 Grow in average, medium moisture, well-drained soils in full sun to part shade.
 Best in full sun in the northern part of its growing range, but appreciates some afternoon part shade in the southern part of its range.
 Best performance is in moist, fertile soils in cool summer climates with above average humidity/rainfall.

 No known serious insect or disease problems.
 Plants generally have some susceptibility to juniper blight, root rot and certain insect pests such as bagworms and juniper scale.
+Watch for red spider mite.
 Plants may struggle in the St. Louis area where environmental conditions do not favor most conifers.

 Near patio or deck.
 Effective near bodies of water.